 Fed's Clarida says officials will act 'as appropriate' to sustain economy and address risks

-His remarks, which were likely his last public comments before the next Fed meeting, were in line with those of other policymakers who emphasized this week that they are open minded about future policy decisions.
+His remarks, which were likely his last public comments before the next Fed meeting on Oct 29-30, were in line with those of other policymakers who emphasized this week that they are open-minded about future policy decisions.

 Fed officials voted 7-3 in September to cut interest rates for the second time this year, bringing the target rate to a range of 1.75% to 2.00%.
 Investors are pricing in a nearly 90% chance that the Fed will lower rates by a quarter percentage point later this month.